 - 8 Week Mindfulness and Mental Health Programme

 - 8 Week Nutritional Health Programme

-These three workplace wellness programs ideas are a great way to get employees of the business you are working with motivated to achieve their fitness goals.
-The benefit for you as a fitness business is that it adds another revenue stream to your fitness business and exposes you to potential members that you can sign up for longer term memberships.
+These corporate wellness program ideas are a great way to get employees of the business you are working with motivated to achieve their fitness goals.
+The benefit for you as a fitness business is that it adds another revenue stream to your fitness business and exposes you to potential members that you can sign up for longer-term memberships.